THE GROWTH SERIES

 Helping Hands – Recruiting and Retaining Volunteers

 Recruiting and retaining volunteers is critically important for small arts and cultural organisations, but it can also be difficult for under-resourced groups without the capacity for a recruitment strategy.
-Helping Hands is a bespoke workshop, tailored to the needs of each locally based cultural NFP, which focuses on finding creative and realistic ways of recruiting and retaining volunteers while also working with the issues of limited capacity and resources, time and money.
+Helping Hands is a bespoke workshop, tailored to the needs of your NFP, focussing on finding creative and realistic ways of recruiting and retaining volunteers while also working with the issues of limited capacity and resources.

 This workshop is ideal for: